GreengageDB/greengage/src/interfaces/gppc/README.md

-The Greenplum Partner Connector (GPPC) is a Greenplum Database extension that lets you create a Greenplum Database user-defined function (UDF) written in C/C++.
+The Greengage Partner Connector (GPPC) is a Greengage Database extension that lets you create a Greengage Database user-defined function (UDF) written in C/C++.

-Take GPPC as a wrapper that links the C/C++ UDF and Greenplum Database.
+Take GPPC as a wrapper that links the C/C++ UDF and Greengage Database.
-You can define a UDF with with the GPPC API, and GPPC translates the UDF to Greenplum Database compatible UDFs.
+You can define a UDF with with the GPPC API, and GPPC translates the UDF to Greengage Database compatible UDFs.
 This lets the GPPC UDF work on different GPDB platforms, for example, different version of GPDB, without the need to recompile or modify the GPPC UDF.

 GPPC supports UDFs written in C/C++ and is similar to the Postgres UDFs written in C.

-In a Greenplum Database UDF:
+In a Greengage Database UDF:

 ```
 PG_FUNCTION_INFO_V1(int2mulfunc);